xulihang/BasicCAT-website/imagetrans/index.md

 If you are from academic institutions, you can email to [admin@basiccat.org](mailto:admin@basiccat.org) with your institution's email to get a discount.
 Please tell us who you are and what you are gonna do with ImageTrans.

 If you cannot complete the payment, please [contact me](mailto:admin@basiccat.org).

+## Testimonials

+* [xCryBaby](https://www.youtube.com/watch?v=S_6FF-5zTns&lc=UgwA0gCRyTpY8Ol4HEt4AaABAg): I've been using this program for a week now and it really helps us amateur translators (What took at least 2-3hours in photoshop is done in 1hour here).
+* [ocrhell](https://github.com/xulihang/ImageTrans-docs/issues/432#issuecomment-1707464773): The combination of the program with the integration of other software from around the web and the immediate informative replies to user concerns is simply unmatched.

 ## More